getsentry/sentry-docs/src/wizard/javascript/vue.md

 ## Instrument your application

-To begin collecting error and performance data from your Vue application, you'll need the following packages:

-- `@sentry/vue` (Sentry's Vue SDK)
+To begin collecting error and performance data from your Vue application, you'll need to install the `@sentry/vue` package (Sentry's Vue SDK).
-- `@sentry/tracing` (instruments performance data)

-Below are instructions for using your favorite package manager, or alternatively loaded directly from our CDN.

 ### Using yarn or npm